bitcoin/bitcoin/doc/init.md

 Drop bitcoind.conf in /etc/init.
 Test by running `service bitcoind start` it will automatically start on reboot.

+> [!NOTE]
-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.
+> This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use
+> old versions of Upstart and do not supply the start-stop-daemon utility.

 ### CentOS